WiseGuru/ccna-definitions/src/site/notes/CCNA/10 - Guides and Management/How this site was made.md

 					2. Feel free to experiment with something like [Csper](https://csper.io/), though it's going to require constant maintenance whenever there's an update^[You can find additional CSP source values here: [CSP source values - HTTP | MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/Sources)]
 						1. For reference, here was my "*CSP*" policy after several rounds.
 Note that just adding the domain should have worked, but I just could not get it working.
 						2. ![How this site was made-19.png](/img/user/Attachments/How%20this%20site%20was%20made-19.png)
-						3. If you do use Csper^[[Chrome (CSP) Generator](https://chromewebstore.google.com/detail/content-security-policy-c/ahlnecfloencbkpfnpljbojmjkfgnmdc) and [Firefox (CSP) Generator](https://addons.mozilla.org/en-US/firefox/addon/csp-generator/)] to generate CSP code for your site, you will only have a 24-hour evaluation period before it's $50 a month *minimum*.
+						3. If you use Csper^[[Chrome (CSP) Generator](https://chromewebstore.google.com/detail/content-security-policy-c/ahlnecfloencbkpfnpljbojmjkfgnmdc) and [Firefox (CSP) Generator](https://addons.mozilla.org/en-US/firefox/addon/csp-generator/)] to generate CSP code for your site, you will only have a 24-hour evaluation period before it's $50 a month *minimum*.
 							1. And if you install the extension and add the CSP policy to your headers, you will need to make it all one line
 							2. Also, add a `?v=1` to the end of the report-uri (like `endpoint.csper.io?v=1;`) to track changes in policy.
 								1. This is important for when you try to update your code with Csper, and for some reason doesn't happen by default.